hashgraph/hedera-services/docs/glossary.md

 ## Sidecars
 **Sidecars**: In Services, a sidecar refers to additional records that are created alongside the main transaction records.
 These sidecar records provide more detailed information about the transactions, making it easier to debug and understand the state changes that occur as a result of the transactions.
 Note that these are related to the current record stream implementation and will be replaced by block streams in the future.

-## Synthetic Transactions
+## Synthetic Transaction
-**Synthetic Transactions**: Internal transactions generated to maintain state, execute specific functions, or handle administrative tasks.
-These transactions are not initiated by users but are created and processed by the Hedera network itself.
-They ensure the proper functioning and upkeep of the network.
+**Synthetic Transaction**: Any transaction that is neither submitted through HAPI nor created by the platform.
+An example of which is the the deletion of an expired entity that did not pay rent.
+It is any transaction that shows up in the record stream that was not directly submitted by a user.
+Furthermore, it will have a non-zero nonce OR scheduled=true in its TransactionID.
+Note: the fact that we have a scheduled flag instead of just a non-zero nonce for scheduled transactions is for legacy reasons.

 ## System Contracts
 **System Contracts**:  Smart contracts that have a permanent address in the network, meaning they will always be available at the same contract address.
 One example is the Token Service System Contract which allows smart contracts on Hedera to interact with the Hedera Token Service, offering functionalities like token creation, burning, and minting through the EVM

 ## System Transaction
-**System Transaction**: A transaction created by the platform software to communicate system level information such as state signatures.
+**System Transaction**: A transaction created by the platform (not services) software.
+An example of which is a node's signature on a state.
+Inside an event, every transaction has a flag saying whether it is a system transaction or not. admin transaction-a HAPI transaction signed by the council.
+Such as freeze.
 ---

 ## Token Allowance